cisagov/manage.get.gov/docs/developer/README.md

 The endpoint /admin can be used to view and manage site content, including but not limited to user information and the list of current applications in the database.
 To be able to view and use /admin locally:

 1. Login via login.gov
-2. Go to the home page and make sure you can see the part where you can submit an application
+2. Go to the home page and make sure you can see the part where you can submit a domain request
 3. Go to /admin and it will tell you that UUID is not authorized, copy that UUID for use in 4
 4. in src/registrar/fixtures_users.py add to the `ADMINS` list in that file by adding your UUID as your username along with your first and last name.
 See below: